A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 Since all estimated trajectories of IN start from the same initial condition with values higher than ground truth, and synthetic measurements are scattered around ground truth, all filters systematically correct towards lower values.
 After about 7$-$\SI{8}{\day}, the estimates of all four delay scenarios have closely approached ground truth, where the green graph (no delay) tends to converge faster than the others.
-However, the influence of the delay length is less clear than intuitively expected, as for a multiple input multiple output system Kalman gains are also affected by innovations in the other outputs; the given tuning; and the plant-model mismatch.
-For some samples (e.g., at around day 4, cf. magnification in Fig.~\ref{fig:res:diff_delays_y}), longer delays result in postponed corrections in the same, true direction.
+However, the influence of the delay length is less clear than expected intuitively, since for a MIMO system Kalman gains are also affected by innovations in the other outputs, the given tuning, and the PMM.
+For some samples (e.g., at around day 4, cf. the inset in Fig.~\ref{fig:res:diff_delays_y}), longer delays result in postponed corrections in the same, true direction.
 Conversely, this does not hold for the sample drawn at day~8, where the no delay graph (green) shows the largest estimation error as opposed to the long delay graph (red), which shows almost no estimation error.

 After the initial convergence at around day 7$-$8, all estimates keep oscillating around ground truth depending on the sign of innovation as well as the corrections in the other outputs.